0xd0ni/sirs-submission/README.md

 Next we have custom instructions for each machine.

-#### Machine DB
+#### DB Machine

 This machine runs ...

-After running the script inside scripts/db folder, we can start our database by doing the following.
+After running the script inside scripts/db folder, we can run our database by doing the following.

 ```
 vagrant@db:~$ cd mongodb/mongodb-linux-x86_64-ubuntu1804-4.2.8/bin